Based in the Houston suburb of Conroe, TXSWISS bills itself as a one-stop shop for Swiss-machined parts across an array of industries.

 "We wouldn’t stand a chance of programming most of our parts without ESPRIT",Chris Armstrong, Applications Engineer, TXSWISS

 Led by Applications Engineer Chris Armstrong and President Ryan Madsen, the team at TXSWISS balances their collective experience with their interest in pushing the manufacturing envelope.
-“Lots of newcomers to the industry are deterred because they feel like they don’t have experience.
-But we believe that’s where the real innovation happens.”
+“Lots of newcomers to the industry are deterred because they feel like they don’t have the requisite experience to suggest new ideas.
+But we believe that’s where the real innovation happens,” says Ryan.

 TXSWISS has trusted its projects to ESPRIT since the company’s founding in 2016.
-Chris had built a reputation in the service industry during his time working for machine tool dealers in applications as the “go-to” for challenging swiss-turn projects.
-“As word got out that we opened TXSWISS; our capabilities were immediately tested, says Ryan.
-“It took no time at all for Chris to convince me that without Esprit, these complex jobs we were getting would be “death by a thousand paper cuts”.
-We also run a lot of high volumehigh-volume production parts where every second of cycle time is crucial.
-Ryan says that with the combination of their Citizen Swiss Machines and Esprit that their cycle times is what gives them their biggest edge against the competition.
+During his time working for machine tool dealers in applications, Chris built a reputation in the service industry as the “go-to” guy for challenging Swiss-turn projects.
+“As word got out that we opened TXSWISS, our capabilities were immediately tested," says Ryan.
+“It took no time at all for Chris to convince me that without ESPRIT, these complex jobs we were getting would inevitably end in 'death by a thousand paper cuts.'
+We also run a lot of high-volume production parts where every second of cycle time is crucial."
+Ryan says that the faster cycle times they've achieved with the combination of their Citizen Swiss Machines and ESPRIT are what gives them their biggest edge against the competition.

 Chris’s long-term love for ESPRIT doesn’t mean he doesn’t know what else is out there.
-“Years ago, at a previous job, they wanted me to learn a different CAM software that didn’t have posts,” he says.
+“Years ago, at a previous job, they wanted me to learn a different CAM software that didn’t have posts processors,” he says.
 “Eventually, the machines stopped supporting it and I ended up writing my own macro just so I had full control.”
 However, manual programming limited his ability to complete finite details and surfacing.
-“It took way too long to get compound radius blends done, especially milling.
-Around that time, a customer brought two mating components, and our CAM software couldn’t do it.
-But ESPRIT did it on the first try,” Chris says, adding that reseller Victor Davila of Houston’s Shape Design Technologies was especially helpful.
+“It took way too long to get compound radius blends done, especially for milling.
+Around that time, a customer brought two mating components and our CAM software couldn’t do it.
+But ESPRIT did it on the first try,” Chris says, adding that reseller Victor Davila of Houston’s Shape Design Technologies was especially helpful

 Pinch Turning on a Citizen Lathe at TXSWISS.